Pambos Christodoulou: Anorthosis Famagusta

 On 2 April 2013 – Christodoulou signed a 6 game short term contract with title contenders Anorthosis Famagusta.
 Hope are that despite being 6 points behind current leaders APOEL – that Pambos will scurry the low esteem the team currently find themselves in, pick up tactics and cover the difference – in time to win the title at the end of the season.
 At his first four matches, Anorthosis didn't manage to win any game and didn't manage to score any goal also, dropping to third place of the league, two matches before the end.
 His contract carried a renewal option for the upcoming season but it was not exercised.

 Cyprus National Football Team

 On 9 January 2014, Christodoulou was appointed by the Cyprus Football Association as the new national team coach in charge through qualifying for the European Championship of 2016.
+He shocked everyone as with 1 game to go Cyprus could've gone to the Euro 2016 playoffs, only if they beat Bosnia and Israel lost to Belgium.
+Belgium demolished Israel 4-0, and even though Cyprus was leading 2-1 at the break, they were ultimately defeated 2-3.

 AEL Limassol

 On 8 February 2016 Christodoulou came back to the club, with whom he won the title, for an 18 months contract.